 At the police station, the respondents interacted with three male police officers wearing official uniforms, one of whom “was looking at them”, while the other two were carrying out all the administrative procedures.
 The respondents had their fingerprints taken and were asked for personal information such as name, surname, age, country of origin, father’s and mother’s name, which [migration] route they came from, how much money they had with them et cetera.
 In addition, the respondents were shown some pictures portraying other “refugees” [people on the move] and were asked if they knew them.
 As the respondent refers, he recognized some faces but he did not tell anything to the police, fearing that they could beat him if he had refused to answer further questions on those people’s account.
 The respondents were also given some documents in French and Arabic, which they did not have time to properly read, and were forced to sign them.

 “If you do not sign up, they beat you at the border”, says the respondent.

-Once they reached the border to Bosnia Herzegovina (approximate coordinates 45.215730, 15.924467, HR), late at night, the respondents stepped out of the van one by one, under the pouring rain.
-At both the right and left side of the back of the van, there were four officers with ski masks, for a total of eight, who beat the respondents up using the tasers and the batons.
-The respondents were hit on their head and face and one member of the group lost some teeth due to the beatening.
+Once they reached the border to Bosnia Herzegovina (approximate coordinates 45.215730, 15.924467, HR), late at night, the group stepped out of the van one by one, under the pouring rain.
+At both the right and left side of the back of the van, there were four officers with ski masks, for a total of eight, who beat the group up using the tasers and the batons.
+The group were hit on their head and face and one member of the group lost some teeth due to the beatening.